-When creating a Scene, the geographical features such as the ground, sea, mountains, are essential.
+When creating a Scene, the geographical features such as the ground, sea, and mountains are essential.

-You can get them from Asset Store, but you can also create your own world by using a function ‘Terrain Engine’ available in Unity.
+You can get them from Asset Store, but you can also create your own world by using a function called ‘Terrain Engine’ which is available in Unity.

-In this article, I will show how to create terrain with ‘Terrain Engine’.
+In this article, I will explain how to create terrain with ‘Terrain Engine’.

 In the menu bar, select ‘GameObject > 3D Object > Terrain’.

 Now, a ‘planar’ terrain model has been created.